Bible fiction

 The term Bible fiction refers to works of fiction that use characters, settings and events taken from the Bible.
-The degree of fictionalization in these works varies and, although they are often written by Christians or Jews, this is not always the case.
+The degree of fiction in these works varies and, although they are often written by Christians or Jews, this is not always the case.

-Originally, these novels were consistent with true belief in the historicity of the Bible's narrative, replete with miracles, and God's explicit presence.
-Some of these works have been important and influential, and eventually there have appeared heterodox Bible novels that reflect modern, postmodern or realist influences and themes.
+The early such novels were consistent with belief in the historicity of the Bible's narrative, replete with miracles, and God's explicit presence.
+Some of these works have been important and influential.
+In more recent times, writers have published heterodox Bible novels that reflect modern, postmodern or realist influences and themes.

-An early Bible novel that may still be the most influential is Ben-Hur: A Tale of the Christ by Lew Wallace, published by Harper & Brothers on November 12, 1880.
-It remained the best-selling American novel of all time, surpassing Harriet Beecher Stowe's Uncle Tom's Cabin (1852) in sales and remaining at the top of the US all-time bestseller list until the publication of Margaret Mitchell's Gone with the Wind (1936).
-Ben-Hur is a bildungsroman and adventure novel that follows the tumultuous life of its protagonist, Judah Ben-Hur.
-He is a fictional Jewish noble from Jerusalem who suffers betrayal (by a boyhood friend) and consequently his enslavement and his family's imprisonment by the Romans.
-Concurrent with Judah's narrative is the developing Christian story, as Jesus and Judah are natives of the same region and about the same age.
+An early Bible novel that may still be the most influential is Ben-Hur: A Tale of the Christ (1880) by Lew Wallace, published by Harper & Brothers.
+It was one of the best-selling American novels of the nineteenth century, remaining at the top of the US all-time bestseller list until the publication of Margaret Mitchell's Gone with the Wind (1936).
+Ben-Hur is a bildungsroman and adventure novel that follows the tumultuous life of its fictional protagonist, Judah Ben-Hur.
+He is born a Jewish noble from Jerusalem who suffers betrayal (by a boyhood friend).
+He suffers subsequent enslavement and imprisonment of his family by the Romans.
+Concurrent with Judah's narrative is the developing Christian story, as Jesus and Judah are natives of the same region and are about the same age.

 Judah survives his ordeal and becomes a famous soldier and charioteer, enabling him to avenge his misfortune.
-Judah's encounters with Jesus first during Judah's and then during Jesus' suffering lead to the Messiah's curing of Judah's sister and mother of leprosy and Judah's conversion to Christianity.
-There have been numerous film adaptations of the book, including the 1959 version starring Charlton Heston that won ten Academy Awards.
+Judah's encounters with Jesus, first during Judah's and then during Jesus' suffering, lead to the Messiah's curing Judah's sister and mother of leprosy and Judah's converting to a follower of Christ.
+Among the numerous film adaptations of the book is the 1959 epic version of the same title, starring Charlton Heston, and winning ten Academy Awards.

-The Robe (1942) by Lloyd C. Douglas was one of the best-selling novels of the 1940s and dramatizes the crucifixion of Jesus from the point of view of Marcellus Gallio, the Roman tribune who commands the garrison that carries out the crucifixion of Jesus.
-Marcellus winds up in custody of Jesus' robe and converts to Christianity because of his experiences interacting with the robe's magical powers.
-Like Ben-Hur, The Robe was in 1953 adapted into an Academy Award-winning film.
+The Robe (1942) by Lloyd C. Douglas, a bestselling novel of that decade, explores the crucifixion of Jesus from the fictional point of view of Marcellus Gallio, the Roman tribune who commands the garrison that carries out the punishment.
+Marcellus gains custody of Jesus' robe; he converts to Christianity because of his experiences interacting with the robe's magical powers.
+The Robe adapted as a 1953 film that won an Academy Award.